 Note: Jingle Bell, Jingle BAM! is not returning in 2020.

 In Jingle Bell, Jingle BAM!, Santa's gone missing from the North Pole!
 Elves Wayne and Lanny from ABC's animated special "Prep & Landing" are called in to help.
 The holiday spectacular features memorable moments from Disney films such as "Mickey's Christmas Carol," "Beauty and the Beast," "Pluto's Christmas Tree," "Bambi," "Cinderella," Tim Burton's "The Nightmare Before Christmas" and more, which come alive on the buildings and rooftops.
 In addition to the projections, there are special laser effects, pyrotechnics, an original score and, yes, even snow!
 The fireworks spectacular takes place in the Chinese Theater courtyard.

 Jingle Bell, Jingle BAM!
 Holiday Dessert Party

 Note: Jingle Bell, Jingle BAM!
-Holiday Dessert Party has not been confirmed to be returning in 2020.
+Holiday Dessert Party is not returning in 2020.

 While there is plenty of room to see the show from multiple locations, there is a reserved viewing area for guests of the Jingle Bell, Jingle BAM!
 Holiday Dessert Party.
 In previous years, the party pricing started at $53 per child and $89 per adult, and also included holiday desserts and specialty alcoholic and nonalcoholic drinks at Echo Lake.
 Dessert Party attendees also got to mingle with a VIP Disney character and a pair of 3D HoloSpex glasses — which create holographic illusions of gingerbread men, candy canes, snowflakes and ornaments on the bright points of light — for the show.